Sparrow2049/hitsz-ask/README.md

 ## What it is

-Waypoint is a course-scoped hub for two things freshmen actually need mid- semester and rarely have a good place to get.
+Waypoint is a course-scoped hub for things freshmen actually need mid- semester and rarely have a good place to get.

 ## Why